Wm. Roger Louis: Academic career

 After completing his education, Louis taught courses for eight years at Yale University on comparative imperialism, where there already existed a strong tradition of research on German colonialism.
 Ronald Robinson wrote, "At conference after conference, the circle of Louis' consultants widened with the number of contributors.
 He made his first major contribution to Imperial history as the grand impresario of symposia.".

 In 1970, Louis joined the history faculty of the University of Texas at Austin (UT) and became the director of the British Studies Seminar at the Harry Ransom Humanities Research Center.
 He has directed British Studies since 1975, held the Kerr Chair in English History and Culture since 1985, and served as the chairman of the British Scholar Editorial Advisory Board since 2006.
 Louis was named in February 2009 the "University of Texas Professor of the Year" in recognition of his "unwavering dedication and service" to the students of UT.

 Louis has been a proponent of area studies, a field that has risen to prominence.

 Scholarship, writing, and editing

-Louis is best known for his work on the British Empire and focuses mostly on official British imperial policies and decolonization in Asia, Africa, and the Middle East after World War II.
+Louis is best known for his work on the British Empire and focuses mostly on British imperial policies and decolonization in Asia, Africa, and the Middle East after World War II.